What is bedwetting?

 - Hormones: A hormone called vasopressin limits the volume of urine that the body produces during the night.
 Vasopressin works by causing water in urine to be reabsorbed by the bloodstream, so a smaller volume of urine enters the bladder.
 Children who do not produce enough vasopressin might be more likely to wet the bed.

 - Small functional bladder capacity: Children with small functional bladder capacity have normal-sized bladders, but they sense that their bladders are full even when the bladder can still hold more urine.
 They tend to urinate more often during the day and might have a sudden urge to run to the bathroom to prevent an accident.
 They also are more likely to wet the bed during the night.

 - Failure to awaken during the night: Sometimes children are unable to wake up in time to get to the bathroom.
 As the bladder fills with urine, it sends a signal to the brain, which sends a signal back to the bladder to relax so it can hold more urine.
 A full bladder continues to send signals to the brain so that the child will awaken.
-Bedwetting occurs when the child has not yet learned to respond to these internal signals.
+Bedwetting happens when the child has not yet learned to respond to these internal signals.

 - Psychological or emotional problems: Emotional stress caused by traumatic events or disruptions in a child’s normal routine can cause bedwetting.
-For example, moving to a new home, enrolling in a new school, or the death of a loved one may set off bedwetting episodes that become less frequent over time.
+For example, moving to a new home, enrolling in a new school, or the death of a loved one may cause bedwetting episodes that become less frequent over time.

 - Medical conditions: Disorders that are associated with bedwetting include urinary tract infections, diabetes, sickle cell disease, and sleep apnea.
 Neurological problems or kidney or bladder abnormalities may also be causes.
-If bedwetting recurs after your child has been dry for 6 months or more, a medical condition may be causing it.
+If bedwetting recurs after your child has been dry for six months or more, a medical condition may be causing it.